Catholic Prayer For The Soul Of The Departed

 Today, the Requiem Mass is used primarily as a way to commemorate deceased Catholics.
 It is also used to celebrate funerals of non-Catholic people who have died in a religious ceremony.

-READ: Catholic Prayer For Sick Mother
+READ: Catholic Prayer For The Soul To Rest In Peace

 Concluding Prayer